 Based on a six-year cycle (Table 1), each program's faculty members must complete a self-study that addresses the basic elements outlined in Section D. Disciplines offering more than one undergraduate degree will review all awards at the same time; graduate programs will be reviewed separately from undergraduate programs.
 A CMU program that has attained professional accreditation and/or state approval normally will be reviewed in accordance with the criteria and schedule set by the accrediting/approving agency.
 As part of the professional organization's self-study process, program faculty members should address the criteria articulated elsewhere in this document where possible.
-At a minimum, however, a program undergoing an accreditation review will be expected to submit the required CMU student learning outcomes/student success information to the University's Director of the Assessment of Student Learning at the conclusion of the self-study process as well as mid-cycle reports.
-(See Sections D.5. and F.1.)
+At a minimum, however, a program undergoing an accreditation review will be expected to submit the required CMU student learning outcomes/student success information to the University's AVP for Academic Affairs for Assessment and Accreditation at the conclusion of the self-study process as well as mid- cycle reports.
+(See Subsections D.5. and F.1.)